Petersburg Motorcycle Accident Lawyers

 Motorcycles are just one of the many types of vehicles that use our roadways.
 Like every other type of vehicle, motorcycles have specific accident risks.
 According to the Insurance Information Institute (III), 4,976 people died in motorcycle accidents on American roadways in 2015.
 That year, there were 8.6 million motorcycles on the road, and motorcyclists were 29 times more likely to die in accidents per mile traveled than motorists and car passengers.
 They were also five times more likely than motorists and their passengers to be injured in collisions.

-When a motorcycle accident victim suffers this type of injury and faces financial expenses as a result, he or she can seek compensation for these damages through a personal injury claim.
+When a Petersburg motorcycle accident victim suffers this type of injury and faces financial expenses as a result, he or she can seek compensation for these damages through the help of our Petersburg motorcycle accident lawyers.

 Petersburg Motorcycle Accident FAQs

 Petersburg, Virginia, had a population of approximately 31,000 people in 2017.
 During that same year, Virginia had 8,715,204 registered motorcycles.
 A fair number of those motorcycles were operating on Petersburg roadways.
 A review of Petersburg-area statistics shows that of the nearly 1,800 motorcycle accidents in the state in another recent year, these counties accounted for eight.

 Below are some answers to questions our Petersburg motorcycle accident attorneys often hear.